Skip to content

 © 2022 American Chemical Society

-Solvent-mediated reactive pathways are an important degradation channel for radical ions used in energy conversion and storage materials, and we are exploring ways to tune their local environment to reduce the degradation of redox-active species within complex electrolyte environments.
+Using ultrafast UV photochemistry, we identified transient radical ion species that efficiently equilibrate with their environment and then participate in a chemical transformation from an electronic ground state whose reactivity can be altered by solute-solvent interactions.
+Solvent-mediated reactive pathways are an important degradation channel for radical ions used in energy conversion and storage materials, and we are exploring ways to tune their local environment to reduce the degradation of redox-active species within complex electrolytes.

 Contact us to learn more about our work at the interface of spectroscopy and materials chemistry.